 Do you have enough to retire?
 If you really want to know, you'll need to do some personal calculations based on when you want to retire, and how much you want to spend while in retirement.

-To get a rough estimate walk through the five steps below and in five minutes you can come up with a simple yes or no answer.
+To get a rough estimate, walk through five simple steps to come up with a simple yes or no answer.

-Here is an overview of a simple five-step calculation you can use to determine if you'll have enough income and savings to cover your expenses in retirement.
+Here is an overview of the simple five-step calculation to determine if you'll have enough income and savings to cover your expenses in retirement.
+Answer these questions:

 - What are your total annual contributions to retirement savings?